falconry/falcon/CONTRIBUTING.md

 #### Reviews

 Falcon is used in a number of mission-critical applications and is known for its stability and reliability.
-Therefore, we invest a lot of time in carefully reviewing PRs and working with contributers to ensure that every patch merged into the master branch is correct, complete, performant, well-documented, and appropriate.
+Therefore, we invest a lot of time in carefully reviewing PRs and working with contributors to ensure that every patch merged into the master branch is correct, complete, performant, well-documented, and appropriate.

 Project maintainers review each PR for the following: